-We are perfectly placed for a tour of the Cotswolds with its old and historic market towns, villages and curiosities of every kind.
+Uplands House is perfectly placed for a tour of the Cotswolds with its many old and historic market towns, villages and curiosities of every kind.
 From Uplands House you can explore the Stratford of Shakespeare and Anne Hathaway, go to the theatre and be back for a late dinner.
 You can visit Oxford with its many medieval colleges, and Woodstock and Blenheim Palace.

 For the energetic, tennis, and riding are available nearby.
 Clay Pigeon Shooting can be tried or practised at Nadbury House, Edgehill.